Chief Technology Officer, Immersion Analytics (a Virtual Cove, Inc. company)

 Through technology, music, and film, we share glimpses of our world from perspectives that we couldn't reach before.

-My motivation to document and better understand the natural world is captured in the words of Mark Weiser, above: the biological mechanisms which keep us alive have developed over a 3.8 billion year evolution.
+My motivation to document and better understand the natural world is captured in the quote above: the biological mechanisms which keep us alive have developed over a 3.8 billion year evolution.
 They are woven into the fabric of everything about and around us, but they are invisible to the naked eye.